 Plant rhubarb and split overgrown rhubarb and replant.

-Plant Garlic if ground not frozen.
+Plant Garlic if the ground is not frozen.
 Similar broad beans else set beans in pots undercover.

 Harvest